ba5eem/react-console-colors/README.md

 I made this to make it easier/quicker to find console logs during development.

-This adds methods to the console object, so requiring it once on entry file will make it globally accessible.
+This adds methods using prototype, so requiring it once on entry file will make it globally accessible.

 ## Installation